GridProtectionAlliance/openHistorianGrafanaAlarmPanel/docs/Setup.md

 # Setup

 This describes the setup process to get the Grafan Panel to display the status of all devices connected to the openHistorian.
 If using the openPDC the setup process is very similar.
-Note that these instruction assume the [openHistorian](https://github.com/gridProtectionAlliance/openHistorian)  version X or greater is installed (or [openPDC](https://github.com/gridProtectionAlliance/openPDC) version X).
+Note that these instruction assume the [openHistorian](https://github.com/gridProtectionAlliance/openHistorian)  version `2.7.90` or greater is installed (or [openPDC](https://github.com/gridProtectionAlliance/openPDC) version `2.8.60`).
 In addition it is assumed Grafana version 6.5.0 or greater with the openHistorian [data-source plugin](https://grafana.com/grafana/plugins/gridprotectionalliance-openhistorian-datasource/installation) is installed (included in the openHistorian installation).

 ## Setup of the Action Adapter
 First the `Device Alarm State` action adapter has to be setup in the openHistorian.
 To do so start the openHistorian Manager and Click on *Manage Custom Actions* in the **Actions** tab